Skip to main content

 }

-To make sense of this Compact code, start in the middle, with the ledger declaration.
-It says that the public state of the contract, visible on the Midnight blockchain, consists of a single field round.
+To make sense of this Compact code, start in the middle, with the ledger field declaration.
+It says that the public state of the contract, visible on the Midnight blockchain, includes a field round.
 The Midnight ledger supports Counter as one of its native types, so the field is declared to be of that type.

-In addition to this public ledger declaration, a contract can declare the functions that provide the interface to its private state, each marked with the witness keyword.
+In addition to declaring ledger fields, a contract can declare the functions that provide the interface to its private state, each marked with the witness keyword.
 The counter contract has no support for such hidden, off-chain state, so no witnesses are mentioned.

 This contract provides a single public operation (circuit) that its users can call: increment.
 The increment operation simply increments the value of the round counter by 1.